xiongjia/vim-fanfou/README.md

 # Vim-Fanfou
 Fanfou is a Twitter clone.
 Vim-fanfou is a TwitVim clone ( https://github.com/vim-scripts/TwitVim ).

-Vim-Fanfou is a Vim plugin that allows you to post to status and view Fanfou timeline.
+This Vim plugin allows you to post to status and view Fanfou timeline.

 # Installation
  - Requirements: